 How to Use This Calculator

 System Size (Tons): Your AC's cooling capacity.
 Common residential sizes are 1.5 to 5 tons.
-If you're unsure, check your current outdoor unit's data plate or use 1 ton per 500-600 sq ft as a rough estimate.
+If you're unsure, check your current outdoor unit's data plate or use our BTU calculator for precise sizing based on your home's square footage, insulation, and climate zone.
 Most homes use 2.5-3.5 tons.

 Electricity Rate ($/kWh): Your cost per kilowatt-hour.
 Find this on your electric bill or use the U.S. average of $0.16/kWh.
 Rates range from $0.08/kWh in Louisiana to $0.36/kWh in Hawaii.